beeb/beeb-li/src/lib/posts/aws-lambda-rust-docker.md

 "docker build --platform linux/arm64 --build-arg package=hello_world -t hello_world:latest ."
 ]} />

-Note that this Dockerfilee would work in a Cargo workspace thanks to the `--bin $package` argument, so you could use a single Dockerfile to compile every service in your monorepo!
+Note that this Dockerfile would work within a Cargo workspace thanks to the `--bin $package` argument, so you could use a single Dockerfile to compile every service in your monorepo!

 ## Bonus Tips